Iterative energy reduction Galerkin methods and variational adaptivity: Numerical experiments

 \subsection{Semilinear elliptic model with asymptotically linear reaction term}

 We start with a problem that fits into the framework of \S\ref{sec:lineargrowth}.
 Specifically, for a coefficient $\nu > 0$, we consider the nonlinear reaction function

-in~\eqref{eq:poisson} with $\Omega:=(0,1) \times (0,1)$ being the unit square.
-Since $\nu > 0$, we remark that the problem at hand admits a non-negative solution, cf.~\cite[\S2.1]{JR:2022}.
+in~\eqref{eq:poisson} posed on the unit square $\Omega:=(0,1) \times (0,1)$.
+Since $\nu > 0$, the problem at hand admits a non-negative solution, cf.~\cite[\S2.1]{JR:2022}.
 We will run this experiment for $\nu=1$, and set $\eta=2$ in~\eqref{eq:semilinearAstrong}, which is in line with our theory.
-Since the approximated solution is unknown, we study the sequence of discrete residuals and energy differences from \eqref{eq:discreteRed} and~\eqref{eq:GFIincrement}, respectively, for the final approximations corresponding to $n=n^\star(N)$.
-The resulting data are presented in Table~\ref{tab:Exp1a}, where we also highlight the convergence rate of the discrete residual defined by
+Since the analytical solution and corresponding energy value are not available, we have computed a reference energy $\E_{\mathsf{ref}}$ by running our algorithm until the number of degrees of freedom exceeded $5 \cdot 10^5$.
+Subsequently, for the purpose of our plots, we have performed the experiment until the degrees of freedom were greater than $10^5$.
+In Figure~\ref{fig:energydecay} we display the energy difference